cesaro/dpu-cav18-exp/doc/2-compiling-tools.md

 [Next section]: 3-section-6.1.md

-Precompiled binaries of the tools used in these experiments are included in the folder `dist/`.
-Therefore there is no need to manually compile any tool.
+Precompiled binaries of the tools used in these experiments are included in the folder `dist/`

+**Reviewers do not need to recompile the tools** (if they don't want to), the steps below are here just for informative purposes.

 But if the reviewer wants to recompile DPU or Nidhugg, their sources are contained in the folder `tools/`: